Essential vitamin K. Vitamin K For strong bones

 • extremely heavy menstruation, which often requires medication to stop bleeding.

-If the level of vitamin K is critically reduced in a newborn child, then this can occur with vitamin deficiency in relation to this substance in the mother during gestation, especially in the later stages.
+If a newborn child has a critically reduced level of vitamin K, then this can occur due to vitamin deficiency in relation to this substance in the mother during gestation, especially during pregnancy. later.
 This condition in an infant is characterized by bleeding from the umbilical cord, profuse subcutaneous hemorrhages, bleeding from the mouth and nose.
-It is also possible to develop intracranial gastrointestinal hemorrhage.
-The condition of such a child is assessed as serious, and he needs urgent medical attention.
+It is also possible to develop intracranial gastrointestinal hemorrhages.
+The condition of such a child is assessed as serious and he requires urgent medical assistance.
 Cases of such vitamin deficiency in infants are rare.

-The doctor will inform you about the peculiarities of the preparation.
+The doctor will inform you about the specifics of preparation.

 Indications for a blood test for vitamin K are the presence of symptoms of its deficiency.
-Also, such a study is required in preparation for serious surgical operations to assess the quality of blood clotting.
+Also, such research is required when preparing for severe surgical operations to assess the quality of blood clotting.

-No complicated preparation for analysis is needed.
-To obtain correct results, it is only necessary to maintain a fasting diet before the study for 6 hours and do not smoke for an hour before taking blood.
-If a particular patient requires any special conditions of preparation, the doctor will inform him about this.
+Complicated preparation for analysis is not necessary.
+For getting correct results You just need to fast for 6 hours before the test and not smoke for an hour before taking blood.
+If a particular patient requires any special conditions preparation, the doctor will inform him about this.

 Vitamin K deficiency typical for newborns.
-In adults, it occurs against the background of the underlying disease.
+In adults it occurs against the background of an underlying disease.

-Vitamin K- the general name of fat-soluble thermostable compounds with the biological activity of phylloquinone; important for the formation of normal amounts of prothrombin.
+Vitamin K - common name fat-soluble thermostable compounds with the biological activity of phylloquinone; important for the formation of normal amounts of prothrombin.

-Sources of vitamin...
-Vitamin K is synthesized by the intestinal microflora.
-Additional sources - alfalfa leaves, pork liver, fishmeal and vegetable oils, spinach, cauliflower, rose hips, green tomatoes.
+Sources of vitamin.
+Vitamin K is synthesized by intestinal microflora.
+Additional sources include alfalfa leaves, pork liver, fishmeal and vegetable oils, spinach, cauliflower, rose hips, green tomatoes.

-The physiological role of vitamin K- participation in the activation of blood coagulation factors (II [prothrombin], VII [proconvertin], IX [Christmas factor], X [Stuart-Prower factor]) in the liver by y-carboxylation of glutamic acid residues.
+Physiological role of vitamin K- participation in the activation of blood coagulation factors (II [prothrombin], VII [proconvertin], IX [Christmas factor], X [Stewart-Prower factor]) in the liver by γ-carboxylation of glutamic acid residues.

 Daily requirement for vitamin K- 0.2-0.4 mg.

-• Violation of the synthesis of vitamin K by the intestinal microflora, for example, with oral administration of antibiotics and sulfonamides.
+• Violation of vitamin K synthesis by intestinal microflora, for example, with orally antibiotics and sulfonamides.

-• Insufficient intake of bile - external biliary fistulas, obstruction of the biliary tract, etc.
+• Insufficient supply of bile - external biliary fistulas, obstruction of the biliary tract, etc.

-• Consuming large amounts of mineral oils (for example, petroleum jelly).
+• Consuming large amounts of mineral oils (for example, Vaseline).

 • Treatment with indirect anticoagulants.

-• In newborns aged 3 to 5 days, the intestines are not yet inhabited by microflora capable of synthesizing vitamin K in sufficient quantities.
-Therefore, in children of the first days of life, hemorrhagic syndrome often occurs.
+• In newborns aged 3 to 5 days, the intestines are not yet populated by microflora capable of synthesizing vitamin K in sufficient quantities.
+Therefore, hemorrhagic syndrome often occurs in children in the first days of life.

 • Cases of vitamin K deficiency due to insufficient dietary intake have not been described.

-• Hemorrhagic syndrome (nose, gastrointestinal bleeding, bleeding from the gums, intradermal and subcutaneous hemorrhage), usually accompanying the underlying disease.
+• Hemorrhagic syndrome (nasal, gastrointestinal bleeding, bleeding from the gums, intradermal and subcutaneous hemorrhages), usually accompanying the underlying disease.

 • With obstructive jaundice, hemorrhagic syndrome usually appears on the 4-5th day.

-In newborns who are breastfed (breast milk contains little vitamin K) and do not receive adequate doses of vitamin K, intracranial hemorrhage or other manifestations of hemorrhagic syndrome may occur.
+Newborns who are breastfed (breast milk contains little vitamin K) and do not receive adequate doses of the vitamin may experience intracranial hemorrhage or other manifestations hemorrhagic syndrome.

-• Hypoprothrombinemia below 30-35%, deficiency of plasma factors VII, IX and X.
+• Hypoprothrombinemia below 30-35%, deficiency plasma factors VII, IX and X.

-• The prothrombin time is increased by 25% (a pathognomonic sign of vitamin K deficiency with the exclusion of another pathology).
+• Prothrombin time increased by 25% (pathognomonic sign of vitamin K deficiency when other pathology is excluded).

 Differential diagnosis - liver damage, therapy with anticoagulants or salicylates; other diseases accompanied by bleeding (scurvy, allergic purpura, leukemia, thrombocytopenia).